 Fortunately, there are a few easy ways to ensure your pan is 13×9.
 To start, always measure from inside edge to inside edge.
 Going from the outside edges includes the pan’s border which throws off your measurement and will most likely make it inaccurate.
 Another rule of thumb is to use your ruler to measure across the top, not the bottom.

 You can also measure the pan’s volume, aka how much batter it holds.
 Do this by filling the pan with water all the way to the top—a true 13×9 pan should hold about 14 cups or 3.3 liters of liquid.
 Tip: This is much easier to do if you measure the cups as you fill (instead of filling it up, then having to pour the water into a measuring cup).
+You should avoid these other 25 cooking mistakes that ruin your food.

 Don’t forget to consider your pan’s depth, too.
 The average 13×9 pan is two inches deep.
 You can measure for depth by holding a ruler straight up (no slanting!) in the bottom of the dish.
 A shallower pan may not hold all of your batter whereas a deeper pan may not cook evenly through the center.